There are thousands of musicians in the UK so making money playing music is a tough ask.

 The competition looks for the top singers, songwriters, rappers and vocalists and thousands of acts enter to try and win the prize.

-You can win recording studio time and the final winner gets £5,000 to spend to help them develop their act and go forward as a professional artist.
+You can win recording studio time and the final winner gets thousands of pounds in prizes to help them develop their act and go forward as a professional artist.

 Throughout the competition you will get the chance to perform to big, influential industry names and the competition is run by the label Future Music which has discovered talented and gifted songwriters such as Warner Music’s Birdy and musician Luke Friend.